Secret trial shows risks of nerve agent theft in post-Soviet chaos: experts

 But they say an alternative explanation cannot be ruled out: that the nerve agent got into the hands of people not acting for the Russian state.

-The Soviet Union’s chemical weapons programme was in such disarray in the aftermath of the Cold War that some toxic substances and know-how could have got into the hands of criminals, say people who dealt with the programme at the time.
+The Soviet Union’s chemical weapons program was in such disarray in the aftermath of the Cold War that some toxic substances and know-how could have got into the hands of criminals, say people who dealt with the program at the time.

 “Could somebody have smuggled something out?” said Amy Smithson, a biological and chemical weapons expert.